IBM/topography-searcher/joss_submission/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'TopSearch: a Python package for topographical analysis of machine learning models and physical systems'
 tags:
   - Python
   - astronomy